LEAHPARAPHAEL/spa/README.md

 For every different breed name in the SPA and Seconde Chance database, we tried to match these names to an existing breed name from this dataset, using a combination of fuzzy matching, translation, generative AI, and manual review.
 This mapping is available in the file data/breeds_mapping.json, and is used when building a dog's record to obtain the field "matched_breed", which is either a breed name from the dataset, or the null pointer.
+As explained before, many of these breeds are actually non informative, like "chien croisé", which means that the dog is a mixed breed.
+Another difficulty is the translation of these breeds.
+Because our dataset and target database are in English, we need to translate these breed names before trying to match them in the dataset.
+This explains why the field matched_breed in the table dogs has so many missing values.

+As this was a late extension of our work, we did not have time to propose a more robust workaround to this potential issue.
+However, future work could involve a more careful normalization and translation, possibly by hand, and potentially using several breeds datasets to cover a wider range of dog breeds.

 ## Update the jsonl files